dutchsloot84/ser-snapshot-diff-automation/README.md

 ## GUI Runner

-1. Download the latest "SER Diff" GUI zip for your platform from [GitHub Releases](https://github.com/ser-projects/ser-snapshot-diff-automation/releases).
+1. Download the platform ZIP (Windows/macOS/Linux) from [GitHub Releases](https://github.com/ser-projects/ser-snapshot-diff-automation/releases).
-2. Extract the archive and double-click the bundled binary (`SER-Diff.exe`, `SER-Diff.app`, or `ser-diff-gui`).
+2. Extract the archive and double-click **SER-Diff** (`SER-Diff.exe` on Windows, `SER-Diff.app` on macOS, or run `./ser-diff-gui` on Linux).
+Each bundle also includes the CLI companion (`ser-diff.exe` or `ser-diff`) plus a README with quick-start details.
-3. Choose BEFORE and AFTER XML exports.
-The Jira ID field is automatically pre-filled if `.serdiff.toml/.yaml/.json` is present in the working directory.
+3. Place your BEFORE and AFTER XML exports inside the `exports/` folder next to the binaries.
+Reports are written to `reports/`.
-4. Click **Run Diff**.
+4. In the app, pick BEFORE/AFTER exports, tweak options as needed, and click **Run Diff**.
 A timestamped folder beneath `~/SER-Diff-Reports/` is created, the primary report opens directly in your file explorer (with a folder fallback when required), and any guardrail warnings are highlighted in the GUI.
 5. Click **Check Environment** any time to run `ser-diff doctor` and confirm local prerequisites.

 > **macOS Gatekeeper:** On the first launch, right-click `SER-Diff.app`, choose **Open**, and acknowledge the unidentified developer prompt.